administer-org/documentation/AOS/maintaining/recommended-specs.md

 Please note that you may need to increase resource availability during the install process to ensure uv can write packages in a timely manner.

 These are just base recommendations and are not all-encompassing, your needs will strongly vary (hosting mongo? heavy OS (ubuntu)?
-LXC, qemu, or baremetal? shared machine?).
+LXC, qemu, or bare metal? shared machine?).
 On `us-1`, AOS along with Arch Linux is operating with 200MB of memory and in 3GB of disk space roughly.
 These recommendations are just general safe assumptions based on our experience with 5 nodes.

 At the moment, Docker is not supported out of the box, however, that does not mean you are unable to run it in a generic Python container.
 We are looking into docker support for the long term, but for now we are continuing to support systemd-based installs.